lisandroseia/capstone1/README.md

 ## Acknowledgments

 - I used  this [template](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015),
   and I tried to adapt it to my topic.
+-Original design idea by [Cindy Shin](https://www.behance.net/adagio07)
 - I am extremely thankful with all my coding partners, who helped me a lot
 - I inspired in my dog, thats why i choosed this topic